 -Lemon Juice: Just a teaspoon of lemon juice helps to add a burst of freshness to the soup without being overpowering.

--Diced Tomatoes: 1 14oz can of diced tomatoes is perfect for adding a soft texture and a burst of red color.
-Just make sure to lightly drain the can so that it’s not too tomato-y.
+-Diced Tomatoes: 1 14 oz can of diced tomatoes is perfect for adding a soft texture and a burst of red color.
+Just make sure to lightly drain the can.

--Evaporated milk: To get the white creamy color of chowder, we’re using a 12 ounce can of evaporated milk.
+-Evaporated milk: To get the white creamy color of chowder and some added protein, we’re using a 12 ounce can of evaporated milk or whole milk.
+You can use dairy-free milk as well; I like using cashew milk or coconut milk.

 -Cheeses: 2 cups of shredded cheddar cheese and 1/4 cup of shredded parmesan will add a cheesy texture and flavor that is incredible.